daviduhden/serhanekicii-website/README.md

 - **Markdown Injection**:

   - Converts Markdown files to HTML using `pandoc` and injects the output into specified placeholders within HTML templates.
-  - Enables the combination of simple Markdown content with complex HTML layouts seamlessly.
+  - Enables the combination of simple Markdown content with HTML.

 - **Support for Modular Files**: